-If you'd prefer to have the assurance of in-person treatment, consider using Invisalign instead.
-It may not cost much more than online aligners, especially if you only need mild tooth movement, and they have a large network of dentists around the UK.
+If you'd prefer to have the assurance of in-person treatment, consider having Invisalign treatment instead.
+It may not cost much more than online aligners, especially if you only need mild tooth movement, and they have a large network of dentists and orthodontists around the UK.

 Best home teeth straightening kits in the UK

-By this point, you have probably heard of Smile Direct Club, and perhaps a few other brands offering teeth aligners online in the UK.
+By this point, you have probably heard of Smile Direct Club, and perhaps a few other brands offering teeth aligners online in the UK including the following:

 How to straighten teeth without braces at home